Marcelino2004/FYP-Blockchain/README.md

 5. PriceOracle - Wrapper contract for price feeds

 This project is to be run locally in a hardhat node environment.

-How to run:
-1) (in a new terminal) yarn hardhat node
-2) (in a new terminal) yarn hardhat run scripts/deploy-local.js --network localhost
-3) yarn hardhat run scripts/grant-verifier-role.js --network localhost
-4) (in a new terminal) cd backend -> yarn run nodemon backend/server.js
-5) (in a new terminal) cd frontend -> yarn run dev

-To add mock tokens for local deployment:

-1. Got to metamask and choose import account -> private key
-2. Choose any of the first 10 accounts in hardhat node's private key to import
-3. Connect to the localhost network
-4. Import mock tokens WETH, WBTC, USDC (find address from deploy-local terminal)

-# RepChain - Decentralized Reputation Lending Platform

-A peer-to-peer lending platform powered by on-chain reputation scores, collateral management, and co-signing.

 ---

 ## Prerequisites